 1. A good starting point is to evaluate the expectations of the purchaser(s) of the medical device.

-There is a common thread among all parties involved with medical devices: the industry is often valued by looking at the expected payback period of investment.
-Expectations for a medical device start-up enterprise usually range between three and six years, with the tailoring of this estimate to the market or product.
+The industry is often valued by looking at the expected payback period of investment.
+Expectations for a medical device start-up enterprise usually range between three and six years.

-Considering what it will cost a medical device start-up to reach the target customers it currently has or might want, if it expands its customer base or buys/upgrades other products in its portfolio, it will make up the bulk of a medical device start-up valuation.
+Considering what it will cost a medical device start-up to reach the target customers it currently has or might want if it expands its customer base or buys/upgrades other products in its portfolio.
 The current market in medical devices is roughly $30 billion per year.

 This figure is only expected to grow, driven by population growth and continued technological advancements.
-With the median annual income for a U.S. household now at around $52,000, these industries typically have a relatively low market capitalization, with the exceptions of high-growth companies, and those areas of innovation that are not too mainstream.
+With the median annual income for a U.S. household now at around $52,000, these industries have a low market capitalization.

-Based on industry sources, and market research, we find Medical Device start-ups generally are not valued similarly to common equities or other equity capital markets.
+Based on industry sources, we find Medical Device start-ups are not valued similarly to common equities.
 However, the business valuation methods could be the same as those used for other startups.